lawofthedmz/COMS-227/README.md

 ## License

-This course material is licensed under the [LICENSE NAME].
-See the [LICENSE](LICENSE) file for more details.
+This course material is licensed under the MIT License.